-Combining plants of different flowering seasons with colorful foliage forms will provide a tapestry of changing colors throughout the year.
+Combining plants of different flowering seasons with colorful foliage forms creates a tapestry of changing colors throughout the year.
+The Heather Garden highlights the versatility of heather to preserve colour in the garden year round.
 Heathers enjoy growing in full sun in moist but well drained soil.
-Removing faded flowers and applying a generous mulch of composted bark will ensure long term success with these easy to grow plants.
+By removing faded flowers and applying a generous mulch of composted bark, heathers will continue to thrive year after year.

 Calluna vulgaris

-They flower mid- to late summer; a few continue on into late fall.
+They flower mid- to late summer, and a few continue on into late fall.
 Handsome foliage pale and deeper greens, chartreuse, yellow, gray, or russet often changes color in winter.
-Many will produce brilliant spring tip colour, white, red, orange and yellow before the pigment of chlorophyll masks this spring tip show.
+Many will produce brilliant spring tip colour, white, red, orange, and yellow before the pigment of chlorophyll masks this first colour of spring.

 Erica species and Daboecia species

-The heather garden here at HCP becomes a stunning show of colour starting in December and continuing into mid-spring.
-The Genus Erica carnea and Erica X darleyensis really shows off as mounds of white, purple, lavender, pink appear, chartreuse.
+The heather garden here at HCP becomes a stunning show of colour starting in December and continues into mid-spring.
+The Genus Erica carnea and Erica X darleyensis show off as mounds of white, purple, lavender, pink, and chartreuse.
 Tree forms such as Erica arborea and Erica canaliculata present a stunning display of colour and fragrance.

 Other Ericas such as E. cinerea, E. tetalix and E. vagans come into bloom June to August.
 Daboecia sp. form distinct bell like flowers over the entire summer.